-Libraries offer a plethora of creative and interesting events, but a lot of times people find out about them a few days after they took place.
-Several library studies and research such as the one made by Pew Research Center and most recently by the Carnegie UK Trust indicate that a lot of citizens are not aware of the library’s services and programs.
-There might be several reasons for this, but the most important is the lack of presence into the local community.
+Libraries offer a plethora of creative and interesting events, however, reports by Pew Research Center and most recently by the Carnegie UK Trust indicate that a lot of citizens are not aware of the library’s services and programs.
+There may be several reasons why, but the most important is the lack of presence in the local community.

 Since you have all these events organized at the library and people are introducing and presenting various topics interesting for the library’s patrons, why not transform these learnings in a blog post and make them available to a broader audience?
 This way, you can raise the readers’ interest in future events and offer educational content that people are really interested.